astral-sh/packse/README.md

 The `build/` directory will contain sources for all of the packages in the scenario.
 The `dist/` directory will contain built distributions for all of the packages in the scenario.

 When a scenario is built, it is given a unique identifier based on a hash of the scenario contents and the project templates used to generate the packages.
-Each package in the scenario will include the unique identifier.
+Each package and requirement in the scenario will be prefixed with the identifier.

-The `build` command will print the unique identifier for the scenario e.g. `example-cd797223`.
-A special entrypoint package is generated for the scenario which can be used later to install the scenario.

 The `PACKSE_VERSION_SEED` environment variable can be used to override the seed used to generate the unique identifier, allowing versions to differ based on information outside of packse.